M1925myk/Snake_Game/README.md

    pip install pygame
    ```

-3. Clone this repository:

-- Go to the `< > Code` and copy the clone that you need.
+3. Clone the repository and go to the project's root directory

 4. Navigate to the project directory:
    ```bash